Anxiety Causes and Solutions

 Causes of Anxiety and Stress in Children

-- Other diagnoses or challenges: children with learning disabilities may find that time in the classroom is stressful.
+Learning and social challenges: children with learning disabilities may find that time in the classroom is stressful.
 Children with autism may struggle with social interaction.
 These stresses and struggles increase the chances that a child will feel anxious.
-Anxiety is commonly diagnosed in combination with autism, learning challenges, and ADHD
+Anxiety is commonly diagnosed in combination with autism, learning challenges, and ADHD.

 What to Do About Anxiety and Stress in Childhood